 Marina El Cid, Mazatlán

-The judgement from the annual come-to-Jesus-meeting decreed that the move was paying off.
-Living part of the year in Mexico in the big house on the beach in Los Cerritos, Mazatlán with the Intrepid Elise had cut my living expenses in half.
+Living part of the year in Mexico in the big house on the beach in Los Cerritos, Mazatlán with the Intrepid Elise had cut my living expenses for those months in half, significantly reducing my tax bill.

-My taxable income was reduced even further by expenses I had been able to deduct as a writer: a struggling writer living on the beach in one of the nicest parts of Mazatlán.
+My taxable income was also reduced by business expenses I had been able to deduct as a writer: a struggling writer living on the beach in one of the nicest parts of Mazatlán.

-According to the same AARP report, a whopping 53% of workers over 50 who found new jobs after the Great Recession found different type work.
+According to an AARP report, a whopping 53% of workers over 50 who found new jobs after the Great Recession found different type work.
 A majority of new businesses were started by women.
-I always knew I wasn't special.
-In fact I am Every Woman.
+I'm a poster person for a huge swath of educated, single women who never got traction again once the recession was over.
+I am Every Woman.

-I was gratified to see in their report that what I had written about anecdotally for several years about my unemployed, educated friends having to reinvent themselves after the Great Recession verified by statistics.
+I was gratified to see that the AARP report confirmed what I had written about anecdotally for several years.
+My unemployed, educated friends all had to reinvent themselves after the Great Recession.
+My own reinvention began with learning Spanish and culminated with moving to Mexico (Reinvention is not for sissies).

-None had drawn the same conclusion I had, moving to Mexico, which scared me.
+Nobody else had drawn the same conclusion I had, that my best bet for saving my nest egg was moving to Mexico, which scared me.
 Why not?
+I asked.
 What was I missing in my equation?

 Looking back on taking the leap, the logistics were pretty easy, a check list really.
 The fear was hard.
 Fear of what?
 Change?
 The Unknown?
 Bad water?

-I contemplated hundreds of sunrises from my tall windows in downtown Denver while weighing concerns about the cost of health insurance, rents in any neighborhood worth living in, and the wage stagnation I'd already gotten a taste of against what I suspected were unfounded fears about Mexico.
+I contemplated hundreds of sunrises from my tall windows in downtown Denver, as I weighed the concerns about the cost of health insurance, rising rents in any neighborhood worth living in, and the wage stagnation I'd already gotten a taste of.
+I weighed these fears against what I suspected were unfounded fears about Mexico.

 "Why the Retirement Savings Crisis Is Also a Women's Crisis: - The Washington Post, April 2015